Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.md

 instance with this script attached to it will have its own copy of the `speed` and `angular_speed` properties.

+Note:
-.. note:: Angles in Godot work in radians by default,
+ Angles in Godot work in radians by default,
           but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.